Vorlonhomeworld/BBCL/3 How do I get it.md

 [Allegro](https://franz.com/products/allegro-common-lisp/) - Allegro Common Lisp is a commercial Common Lisp implentation.
-It's meant to be run in an "Enterprise Server" situation where large development in Common Lisp solutions are occuring.
+It's meant to be run in an "Enterprise Server" situation where large development projects in Common Lisp solutions are occuring.
 It **does** have a debugger, along with an interpreter and a compiler.
 It can also create
 Common Lisp instruction from Java.
 It does come with a built in database and prolog and other GUI tools for usage. **IMPORTANT** This implementation does **not** conform to Common Lisp ANSI Standards, therefore code written on this machine may not be portable to another machine.
 This was most recently updated 8/20/2019.